 Join the community

-Do you work in a GP practice, Primary Care Network, Clinical Commissioning Group or Sustainability and Transformation Partnership?
-Find guidance, information and best practice on implementing musculoskeletal First Contact Practitioner services by requesting to join the Elective Care Community of Practice community.
+Do you work in a GP practice, primary care network, integrated care board (ICB) or integrated care system (ICS)?
+Find guidance, information and best practice on implementing musculoskeletal First Contact Practitioner services by requesting to join the elective care community of practice community.